 58:57 How we only act in your best interest through rebate of trailer fees

-1:06:55 Endowus versus Unit Trust providers, versus Roboadvisors
+1:06:55 Endowus versus Unit Trusts providers, versus Roboadvisors

 Your questions, answered.